bogdan8z/AWSServerlessNETCore/README.md

+# Deploy an AWS Lambda using Visual Studio and use in an existing project
+We will create a Lambda project, deploy it in AWS and then call it from our API

-# AWS Serverless Application with Tests (.NET Core - C#) - Visual Studio
+## Step 1.
+AWS Serverless Application with Tests (.NET Core - C#) - Visual Studio

 This will create 2 AWS lamda functions that define 2 API endpoints which are accesible through API Gateway<br>
 GET /greetings<br>